 Know Your Place

 Divorce can directly affect your incomes.
 It is of paramount importance that a person sustains themselves now that they are alone.
-Alimony should not be relied on as an only source of income.
+Do not rely on alimony as an only source of income.
 Rather, it is very important for one to maximize what money can be made.

 A person who is going through or has recently gone through a divorce can benefit from refinancing their home.
 That way, if their finances have taken a hit from a divorce, they might be able to save some month-to-month income or mitigate an outlay of more money through a lower interest rate.
 In many cases, this can be a significant improvement toward available income.

 Know What You Have

 It’s imperative that a person going through a divorce, or have been through one, understand what they have as far as their own assets are concerned.
 It is also helpful to know that if finances are in dire trouble, there are services available like debt consolidation to assist in the management of debt, amongst other things.

 It is important to gather up all notions of what was brought to the marriage.
 And now that it is or has been dissolved, what rightfully belongs to both persons before the marriage.
 This can involve family money, stocks and investments as well as property.
 Note it all down and with the understanding that the other person in the divorce cannot touch it, whether or not a prenuptial agreement was taken out.